GenericMappingTools/gmt/doc_modern/rst/source/grdimage.rst

 .. _-A:

 **-A**\ *out_img*\ [**=**\ *driver*]
     Save an image in a raster format instead of PostScript.
 Use extension .ppm for a Portable Pixel Map format.
-For GDAL-aware versions there are more choices:
-    Append *out_img* to select the image file name and extension.
+For GDAL-aware versions there are more choices: Append *out_img* to select the image file name and extension.
 If the extension is one of .bmp, .gif, .jpg, .png, or .tif then no driver information is required.
 For other output formats you must append the required GDAL driver.
 The *driver* is the driver code name used by GDAL; see your GDAL installation's documentation for available drivers.
+Append a +c<options> string where *options* is a list of one or more concatenated number of GDAL -co options.
+For example, to write a GeoPDF with the TerraGo format use *=PDF+cGEO_ENCODING=OGC_BP*.
 Notes: (1) If a tiff file (.tif) is selected then we will write a GeoTiff image if the GMT projection syntax translates into a PROJ4 syntax, otherwise a plain tiff file is produced.
 (2) Any vector elements will be lost.

 .. include:: explain_-B.rst_